11 Underground Homes & Why Subterranean Houses Are Up Next

 Apart from protecting you from the ravages of Mother Nature, underground houses also stand strong in the face of man-made disasters.
 They can protect you from explosions and nuclear accidents.

 Burglaries are also less frequent as these dwellings blend into the landscape and are, therefore, hard to spot.
 Since these homes are mostly constructed from concrete there are lower risks of fire as well.
+There aren't a ton of entrances, exits, and windows either so no matter what types of rooms in the house you have, you can not worry about them attracting the wrong people.

 4) Subterranean Homes Have Low Maintenance Costs